telerik/xaml-docs/visual-studio-extensions/for-wpf-vs-extensions-project-configuration.md

 ![Project Configuration Wizard](images/VSExtensions_WPF_ProjectConfigureWizard.png)

 * Specify which assemblies your project would use.
-When selecting a UI for WPF assembly all dependent controls are selected automatically and vice-versa.
+When selecting a Telerik UI for WPF assembly all dependent controls are selected automatically and vice-versa.

 Through the Project Configuration Wizard’s second page you can: